Adam Chlipala - Research Interests & Projects

 With Published Papers

 - Ur/Web is a practical functional programming language for coding modern Web applications.
 It's not yet connected to the formal Coq stuff from the other projects described here, but the language design is inspired by dependent type theory and Coq, and it is already used in commercial applications.
-Papers describe the type system behind the metaprogramming approach of the core Ur language, the modularity and concurrency features of the Ur/Web domain-specific language, and a static security analysis for Ur/Web programs.
+Papers describe the type system behind the metaprogramming approach of the core Ur language, the modularity and concurrency features of the Ur/Web domain-specific language, the whole-program optimizing compiler, and a static security analysis for Ur/Web programs.

 - Bedrock is the core of our work on an ecosystem for verified software development.
 On one level, it's a Coq library defining the syntax and semantics of a common assembly language, plus a notion of code libraries packaged with specifications and proofs.
 More importantly, though, this common foundation enables the development of many different proved-correct and proof-generating tools, all producing code modules that can be linked together to produce whole-program theorems from first principles.
 We've worked on proof automation for correctness of low-level pointer-manipulating code, both via proof-generating procedures and proved-correct procedures; on integrating verification within an extensible C-like programming language; on a verified compiler to Bedrock from a C-like language with built-in data abstraction; and on a case study applying Bedrock to verify a directory server running on semi-autonomous robots.